akai07/spanishnumber/README.md

-# spanishnumber
+# spanishnumber App Flutter

-A new Flutter project.
+A Flutter Project to learn 1 to 10 numbers in spanish.

-## Getting Started
+## Flutter - iNeuron Task Assignment by Hitesh Choudhary - 1

-This project is a starting point for a Flutter application.
+- Added English Numbers and made the button floating

 A few resources to get you started if this is your first Flutter project: